emanuel0918/GesEventos/README.md

 # GesEventos
-This software was developed to manage the prices of the Polytechnic Merit Recognitions.
+This software was developed to manage the prices of the Polytechnic Merit Awards.

 FrontEnd: HTML, CSS, Bootstrap, JS, JQUERY and AJAX.